elastic/ecs/rfcs/text/0033-host-fields.md

 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->
 The host fields in this RFC are sourced from the following data feeds:
- - Host & Network Interface Information
+ - Endpoint Detection and Response System Audit Logs & Alerts
  - Office 365 Device Audit Logs
  - Active Directory Computer Objects
- - Host Information
+ - Windows Event Logs

  Host & Network Interface Information collects information about host computer configurations, vulnerabilities and compliance from endpoint computers.